Common Questions

 Repayment Options

-Income Driven Repayment (IDR) plans, including the new Saving on a Valuable Education (SAVE) plan (formerly the REPAYE plan), often provide a lower monthly payment compared to other plans as they are based on your income and family size rather than your loan amount.
-If your situation changes, you have options such as: having your IDR plan recalculated or switching to a new IDR plan.
+Income Driven Repayment (IDR) plans, including the new Saving on a Valuable Education (SAVE) plan (formerly the REPAYE plan), often provide a lower monthly payment compared to other plans as they are based on your income and family size rather than your loan balance.
+If your situation changes you can request to have your IDR plan recalculated or switch to a new IDR plan.

 You can apply online via StudentAid.gov/IDR.
 Follow the steps under “New IDR Applicants” to get started.